-- The Target of Evaluation (TOE) referred to in Section 3: TOE description, is evaluated under the French IT Security Evaluation and Certification Scheme and is developed by the Smartcard Division of STMicroelectronics (ST). - The Target of Evaluation (TOE) comprises the SA23YR48A, the SB23YR48A, the SA23YR80A, and the SB23YR80A.
-These products are directly derived from the ST23YR48A / ST23YR80A by the addition of a public key cryptographic library named respectively Neslib 2.0 SA / SB. - The assurance level of the performed Common Criteria (CC) IT Security Evaluation is EAL 6 augmented. - The intent of this Security Target is to specify the Security Functional Requirements (SFRs) and Security Assurance Requirements (SARs) applicable to the SA23YR48A / SB23YR80A / SB23YR80A security IC, and to summarise its chosen TSF services and assurance measures. - This ST claims to be an instantiation of the "Security IC Platform Protection Profile" (PP) registered and certified under the reference BSI-PP-0035 in the German IT Security Evaluation and Certification Scheme, with the following augmentations:

-Addition #1: "Support of Cipher Schemes" from AUG

-Addition #4: "Area based Memory Access Control" from AUG
+- The Target of Evaluation (TOE) referred to in Section 3: TOE description, is evaluated under the French IT Security Evaluation and Certification Scheme and is developed by the Smartcard Division of STMicroelectronics (ST). - The Target of Evaluation (TOE) comprises the SA23YR48B, the SB23YR48B, the SA23YR80B, and the SB23YR80B.
+These products are directly derived from the ST23YR48B / ST23YR80B by the addition of a public key cryptographic library named respectively Neslib SA or Neslib SB.
+The TOE comprises three possible revisions of Neslib: Neslib 2.0, Neslib 3.0, and Neslib 3.1, each of them having a SA and a SB version. - The assurance level of the performed Common Criteria (CC) IT Security Evaluation is EAL 6 augmented. - The intent of this Security Target is to specify the Security Functional Requirements (SFRs) and Security Assurance Requirements (SARs) applicable to the SA23YR48B / SA23YR80B / SB23YR80B security IC, and to summarise its chosen TSF services and assurance measures. - This ST claims to be an instantiation of the "Security IC Platform Protection Profile" (PP) registered and certified under the reference BSI-PP-0035 in the German IT Security Evaluation and Certification Scheme, with the following augmentations: - Addition #1: "Support of Cipher Schemes" from AUG - Addition #4: "Area based Memory Access Control" from AUG